obfusu/jekyll-blog-backup/_posts/2020-06-28-xposed-spoof-imei.md

 Here we have attached hooks to `getImei` function of `android.telephony.TelephonyManager` class which is used for getting IMEI.

 We have implemented `beforeHookedMethod`.
 So our code will be called before actual getImei call of TelephonyManager.
-We use `param.setResult()` to send our spoofed result and the original return value of getImei won't matter.
+We use `param.setResult()` to send our spoofed result and thus the original return value of getImei won't matter.
 We can also use `XC_MethodReplacement` instead of `XC_MethodHook` as we just want to replace the function.

 Detailed API info of Xposed framework can be found [here](https://api.xposed.info/reference/packages.html)